 4. Choose the slide template you want to use.
 It will add to your deck:

 5. Now click on the photo.
 There is an option to “Replace” the image.
 Click Replace, select the image you would like and click Open.

 6. To change the size or move the image, simply double-click the image.
 When you are finished, click anywhere outside of the image or select “Done”.

 Simply pick a variation of the email signature from this Google Doc and copy-paste it into your email signature field.
-If you would like to use a different logo, there are many variations at the bottom of the Doc that can also be copy-pasted.
+If you would like to use a different ATLAS wordmark, there are several variations at the bottom.

 ATLAS Zoom backgrounds: Download any or all of the five options below, including four static images below, as well as a video of a n A bouncing around a screen Pong-style video that can be used as Zoom backgrounds.
 Click on an image below to view (and download) Zoom backgrounds on Google Drive.